-The path between the operating system and virtually all hardware not on the computer's motherboard goes through a special program called a driver.
+The path between the operating system and virtually all hardware not on the computer's motherboard goes through special programs called drivers.
 Much of a driver's function is to be the translator between the electrical signals of the hardware subsystems and the high-level programming languages of the operating system and application programs.
 Drivers take data that the operating system has defined as a file and translate them into streams of bits placed in specific locations on storage devices, or a series of laser pulses in a printer.

 Because there are such wide differences in the hardware, there are differences in the way that the driver programs function.
-Most run when the device is required, and function much the same as any other process.
-The operating system will frequently assign high-priority blocks to drivers so that the hardware resource can be released and readied for further use as quickly as possible.
+Most run when the device is required and function much the same as any other process.
+The operating system frequently assigns high-priority blocks to drivers so that the hardware resource can be released and readied for further use as quickly as possible.

-One reason that drivers are separate from the operating system is so that new functions can be added to the driver -- and thus to the hardware subsystems -- without requiring the operating system itself to be modified, recompiled and redistributed.
-Through the development of new hardware device drivers, development often performed or paid for by the manufacturer of the subsystems rather than the publisher of the operating system, input/output capabilities of the overall system can be greatly enhanced.
+One reason that drivers are separate from the operating system is so that new functions can be added to the driver — and thus to the hardware subsystems — without requiring the operating system itself to be modified, recompiled and redistributed.
+Many drivers are created or paid for by the manufacturer of the subsystems rather than the publisher of the operating system.
+That gives them the chance to update and enhance the input/output capabilities of the overall system.

-Managing input and output is largely a matter of managing queues and buffers, special storage facilities that take a stream of bits from a device, perhaps a keyboard or a serial port, hold those bits, and release them to the CPU at a rate with which the CPU can cope.
-This function is especially important when a number of processes are running and taking up processor time.
-The operating system will instruct a buffer to continue taking input from the device, but to stop sending data to the CPU while the process using the input is suspended.
-Then, when the process requiring input is made active once again, the operating system will command the buffer to send data.
-This process allows a keyboard or a modem to deal with external users or computers at a high speed even though there are times when the CPU can't use input from those sources.
+Managing input and output is largely a matter of managing queues and buffers, special storage facilities that take a stream of bits from a device — perhaps a keyboard or a serial port — hold those bits, and release them to the processor at a rate with which it can cope.
+This function is especially important when many processes are running and taking up processor time.
+The operating system instructs a buffer to continue taking input from the device, but to stop sending data to the processor while the process using the input is suspended.
+Then, when the process requiring input is made active once again, the operating system commands the buffer to send data.
+This process allows a keyboard or a modem to deal with external users or computers at a high speed even though there are times when the processor can't use input from those sources.

-Managing all the resources of the computer system is a large part of the operating system's function and, in the case of real-time operating systems, may be virtually all the functionality required.
+Managing all the resources of the computer system takes up most of the operating system's function and, in the case of real-time operating systems, may be virtually all the functionality required.
 For other operating systems, though, providing a relatively simple, consistent way for applications and humans to use the power of the hardware is a crucial part of their reason for existing.